Configure custom domains

 Once ready to create your first domain, click the Add domain button.

-Your domain appears on the Domains list and indicates the record to create on to your DNS provider to complete your domain configuration.
+Your domain appears in the Domains list and shows the record to create with to your DNS provider to complete your domain configuration.

 Add a new DNS record

-With your domain created, the next step is to add a new DNS record to point your domain to Koyeb.
-Depending on the type of domain you created: Apex or subdomain, the DNS record to add will be different.
+With your domain added, the next step is to create a new DNS record to point your domain to Koyeb.
+Depending on the type of domain you created—apex or subdomain—the DNS record to add will be different.

-A sub-domain is a domain that is part of a larger domain.
-For instance if your domain is example.tld, example.tld is an apex domain and www.example.tld, koyeb.example.tld are subdomains.
+A subdomain is a domain that is part of a larger domain.
+For example, if your domain is example.tld, example.tld is an apex domain while www.example.tld and koyeb.example.tld would be subdomains.

-The record configuration will be detailed in the Koyeb control panel or CLI and looks like below:
+The record configuration will be displayed in the Koyeb control panel or CLI and will look similar to this:

 NameTypeValue